wso2/docs-choreo-dev/en/docs/develop-components/develop-a-web-application.md

 For web apps with a backend server, Choreo allows you to mount runtime configurations and secrets as environment variables and/or file mounts for a specific environment.
 Alternatively, you can also inject them into the client app during SSR or when serving static content.

-However, in the case of SPAs that run completely on the browser, Choreo does not support ‘baking-in’ environment variables or other configs.
-This is because Choreo follows a multi-environment deployment model, where configuration should be kept separate from the build and injected at runtime.For example, in most React SPA frameworks, the process.env stub is available during build time.
+However, in the case of SPAs that run completely on the browser, Choreo does not support ‘baking-in’ environment variables or other configurations.
+This is because Choreo follows a multi-environment deployment model, where configuration should be kept separate from the build and injected at runtime.
+For example, in most React SPA frameworks, the process.env stub is available during build time.
 However, it does not actually read in variables from the runtime.
 Instead, it is baked into the final JavaScript output during the build process.

 For managing runtime configurations, Choreo recommends the following approach (this is a React example, but will be generally applicable for other SPA frameworks).